Saving Lives With Narcan.

 In 2015, we learned that New York-Presbyterian was outfitting its ambulances with an important, life-saving medicine called naloxone and training their EMTs in its usage.
 We partnered together with the hospital to partially fund their efforts.
 Naloxone is a drug which reverses the often-fatal results of an opioid overdose.
 It is available as a nasal spray under the brand name “Narcan.”

 Today, in 2023, in NYC and in many other towns and cities in the U.S., ambulances and police cars carry Narcan.
 We, along with Weill Cornell Medicine in NYC, have done multiple community Narcan trainings and distributions.
 Those trainings and distributions have been in schools, businesses, places of worship, food pantries, community housing and other places.
 We trained an auxiliary police force in NYC to use Narcan.
 Training takes just minutes.

 We would like to see Narcan available to everyone, everywhere, because overdoses can happen to anyone and can occur almost anywhere.
 And, as Robin says when she speaks about Narcan, overdose deaths are preventable.

 Narcan does not treat opioid misuse or addiction.
 It treats opioid overdoses.
 It offers a second chance, a chance for someone who has overdosed to live and get treatment.
 As Robin's husband likes to say, where there is life there's hope.
 And Narcan does just that.

-There were about 100,000 overdose deaths in the U.S. in 2021.
-The majority from opioids.
+There were more than 100,000 overdose deaths in the U.S. in 20212 The majority from opioids.
 All or most of those opioid overdose deaths could have been prevented, had Narcan been administered.
 The link below is to information about naloxone:

 Breaking Down Stigma